hanabi/hanabi.github.io/README.md

 * *Reverse Finesses* take precedence over *Bluffs*.
 This means that you cannot use cards to *Bluff* that have "matching" cards in the *Finesse Position* of other players, since the player you want to *Bluff* will pause to give a chance for the matching cards to play first.
 * However, in some rare situations, when initiating a *Reverse Finesse*, you have a free choice between a color clue and a rank clue, meaning that both rank and color will ONLY touch the one target card.
 * By convention, if you use rank instead of color, you communicate that you really want a *Bluff* to happen, and that they should NOT wait for other matching cards to play first.
 This is called a *Rank Choice Bluff*.
-* After communicating that you want a *Rank Choice Bluff* to happen, the next person will blind-play their *Finesse Position* card.
+* After communicating that you want a *Rank Choice Bluff* to happen, the next player will blind-play their *Finesse Position* card.
 But if that card matches the clued card, then it was actually a *Rank Choice Finesse* instead of a *Rank Choice Bluff*.
 A *Rank Choice Finesse* may be preferable to a (more ordinary) *Ambiguous Finesse*, which will resolve more slowly.
 * Examples:
   * Game #8129, turn 4 (cluing Hyakinthus' yellow 3)